williamverdolini/williamverdolini.github.com/_posts/cqrses-todos/2014-08-31-cqrses-neventstore-migration.md

 ####Some final consideration####
 The last update introduced something that could be considered an "open point".
 The migration event should carry a complete state of the AggregateRoots from previous system.
 To do that I consider reasonable to use a Memento as the event's single property.
-This kind of event could be named to give a full meaning of the Migration process (i.e. MigratedToDoListeEvent) or with a more general name, that could be used for maintenance purposes.
+This kind of event could be named to give a full meaning of the Migration process (i.e. MigratedToDoListeEvent) or with a more general name, that could be used also for maintenance purposes.
 For example to introduce some data-fix (cause bugs or whatever) in the events sequence.
 This is something like a "return to CRUD logic", using events without a specific domain meaning, but...it's convenient, and easy, and just for devops team.